Skip to Content Skip to navigation

 5.4 Waste management training should be developed by, or with the Waste Management Officer.

-5.5 ‘Basic’ waste training will be provided to all staff, either by means of LearnPro, training booklet or by training sessions presented by the Quality and Training Manager.
+5.5 ‘Basic’ waste training will be provided to all staff, either by means of Turas, training booklet or by training sessions.

-5.6 Training should be carried out at induction and updates annually thereafter.
+5.6 Training should be carried out at induction and updates regularly thereafter.

-5.7 Specialised training may be provided by Infection Control or Heath and Safety.
+5.7 Specialised training may be provided by Infection Control or Health and Safety departments.

 5.8 In addition to formal training, information will be posted throughout NHS Fife to provide staff with information to allow then to segregate and handle waste locally.